-We subject our results in Table 2 to a series of robustness checks; these are performed for the interacted specification of equation (2).
+We subject our results from specification (2) to a series of robustness checks, as detailed below.

 Differential pre-trends: To check whether health outcomes were trending differently in states that devolved, we plot year-by-year coefficients of the impact of devolution for five years before devolution and six years after devolution in an "event-study" graph (Figure 1).
 For each of our outcomes, the left hand plot shows the estimated β_1 coefficients, while the right hand plot shows the estimated β_2 coefficients, while the vertical line represents the timing of devolution.
-We find, reassuringly, that none of these coefficients is statistically significant in years prior to the functions or functionaries reforms, while most of the post-reform coefficients are statistically different from zero.
-These significant effects can be discerned very quickly after the devolution date, and are stable for several years after devolution i.e., our results on mortality increases are not simply due to temporary transition issues.
+We find, reassuringly, that none of these coefficients is statistically significant in years prior to either partial or full devolution, while most of the post-reform coefficients are statistically different from zero.
+These significant effects can be discerned very quickly after the devolution date, and are stable for several years after devolution i.e. our results on mortality increases are not simply due to temporary transition issues.

 State- and time-varying omitted variables: We show that our results remain similar to the baseline results of Table 2 when we control for the timing of gender quota implementation (Table 3, columns 1, 3 and 5).
 This is important to verify since prior research has shown a strong role of women leaders in improving health outcomes (Bhalotra and Clots-Figueras, 2014; Brollo and Troiano, 2016; Bhalotra et al., 2022).
-We show that the results remain very similar in magnitude and statistical significance when we control for annual state per-capita spending on the category of medical and public health services (Table 3, columns 2, 4 and 6).
-Our results also remain similar if we control instead for other dimensions of spending such as per capita state social spending (which includes education, public health, water and sanitation), per capita state transfers to local bodies and per capita central governent funding to panchayats (Table A.4).
+We show that the results remain very similar in magnitude and statistical significance when we control for annual state per capita spending on the category of medical and public health services (Table 3, columns 2, 4 and 6).
+Our results also remain similar if we control instead for other dimensions of spending such as per capita state social spending (which includes education, public health, water and sanitation), per capita state transfers to local bodies and per capita central government funding to panchayats (Table A.4).
 These results highlight that administrative devolution was not correlated with changes in state budgetary priorities.
+Additionally, our results are robust to controlling for state per capita GDP and state-specific time trends, though we recognize that state per capita GDP may be endogeneously shaped by health outcomes (Table A.5).

-Recoding specific devolution dates: We examine sensitivity to recoding of devolution dates that we were unsure of (see section 3.1), namely recoding Bihar's devolution date to 2011 rather than 2014, recoding Rajasthan as "not devolved," and changing the date of functionaries devolution to three years ahead for the states where the documents did not clearly specify a date (see section 3.2).
-All of these make little difference to the magnitude and significance of the β_1 coefficients; our β_2 coefficients are now slightly smaller in magnitude and sometimes statistically insignificant; however, the sum $\beta_1 + \beta_2$ is still statistically indistinguishable from zero (Table A.5).
-This means that our substantive conclusions regarding the impact of devolution remain unchanged by such recoding.
+Recoding specific devolution dates: We examine sensitivity to recoding of devolution dates that we were unsure of (see section 3.1), namely recoding Bihar's devolution date to 2011 rather than 2014, recoding Rajasthan as "not devolved," and changing the date of employee authority devolution to three years ahead for the states where the documents did not clearly specify a date (see section 3.2).
+While our estimated coefficients are somewhat smaller in magnitude (consistent with greater measurement error in our explanatory variables), our substantive conclusions are unchanged: partial devolution results in a significant worsening of child mortality outcomes, while the effect of full devolution ($\beta_1 + \beta_2$) is statistically indistinguishable from zero (Table A.6).